 Learn about the steps to become a medical sales rep. Discover what skills and education you’ll need, areas you can specialize in, how much you might earn, and your potential career path.

-Find out more about what medical sales reps do, how much you can earn in this position, and the steps you can take to pursue this exciting career choice.
+Discover what medical sales reps do, how much you can earn in this position, and the steps you can take to pursue this exciting career choice.
+If you’re ready to begin enhancing your skill set in this field, enroll in the Salesforce Sales Development Representative Professional Certificate, where in as little as three months, you can learn about sales prospecting, verbal communication, lead generation, overcoming objections, business writing, and more.

 Clinic administrators